Skip to content

 • Symptoms not improving in 24 hours

 For any of those, a home-visit doctor or private clinic is the right call.
-In Ibiza, services like OnCall Clinic provide 24/7 home-visit doctors who can assess in your room, do basic vitals, and provide IV fluids if needed.
+In Ibiza, services like OnCall Clinic send a doctor to your room to assess you, do basic vitals, treat what can be treated at home, and arrange urgent hospital transfer if your dehydration is severe enough to need intravenous fluids.

 In-room IV rehydration is heavily marketed in Ibiza ("hangover IV", "wellness drips").
 Here's the honest medical view: